igr/julian-day/README.md

 All these dates are equivalent.
 At this instant, the **Julian Day** Number is `0`.
 It is convenient for astronomers to use since it is not necessary to worry about odd numbers of days in a month, leap years, etc. Once you have the **Julian Day** Number of a particular date in history, it is easy to calculate time elapsed between it and any other **Julian Day** Number.

 The **Julian Day** is used in astronomy and chronology as a simple way to express dates.
 The curiosity is that it starts at noon, not at midnight.
 The **Julian Day** starts at noon because the astronomical day starts at noon (it is easier to track events that occur during the nighttime).

+<details>
+<summary>More on Julian Day</summary>

+## History

-. **Julian Day** is invented in the 16th century by _Josephus Justus Scaliger_, a French scholar, who wanted to find a simple method to track astronomical events.
+**Julian Day** is invented in the 16th century by _Josephus Justus Scaliger_, a French scholar, who wanted to find a simple method to track astronomical events.

 Although the term "Julian Calendar" derives from the name of Julius Caesar, the term "Julian day number" probably does not.
 Most say that this system was named, not after Julius Caesar, but after its inventor's father, Julius Caesar Scaliger.
 Perhaps it was simply named after the Julian Calendar.

-<details>
-<summary>More on Julian Day</summary>

 ## Astronomical System